 Mountains and Abruzzo National Park

 The Abruzzo National Park, centered around the town of Pascasseroli, has only one driving road but lots of hiking and biking trails for all ability levels.
 There are seven visitor centers where you can get maps of the trails.
 Guided tours can be arranged in Pascasseroli.
 To arrive by public transportation take a train to Avezzano and then a bus to Pascasseroli.

-We stayed at Monastero Fortezza di Santo Spirito, a restored 13th century fortress monastery in a beautiful setting on a hill, about 11 miles southeast of L'Aquila.
+We stayed at Monastero Fortezza di Santo Spirito, a restored 13th-century fortress-monastery in a beautiful setting on a hill, about 11 miles southeast of L'Aquila.
 The photo above was taken on a walk from the monastery.
-In Santo Stefano, you can stay in the Sextantio Abergo Diffuso with rooms scattered throughout the village.
+In Santo Stefano, you can stay in the Sextantio Albergo Diffuso, with rooms scattered throughout the village.